--s,strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) noupx Do not use UPX even if it is available (works differently between Windows and nix)
+-s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended nix)

+--noupx Do not use UPX even if it is available (works differently between Windows and if upx corrupts certain binaries during compression.
+FILE is the filename of the binary without path.
+This option can be used multiple times.